Catatonia (band): Paper Scissors Stone and dissolution (2001)

 The media reported that Matthews entered drug rehabilitation for drinking and smoking in mid-2001, with the singer stating that she was also suffering from depression.
 As a result, the tour to support Paper Scissors Stone was cancelled at the start of August.
 At the time this was because Matthews had not yet finished her "ongoing treatment for anxiety and exhaustion".
 It was suggested that the band might split up in August, which was dismissed as "rubbish" by Catatonia.
 However, on 21 September it was announced that they were breaking up with the record label releasing a statement which said "Their decision has been made entirely amicably, and there are no details at present as to their future plan".

 Tributes came in for the band from a variety of sources, with BBC Radio 1 presenter Huw Stephens describing them as "international superstars", and adding "I always thought they were one of the best Welsh bands.
 They were not just a throwaway pop band – they had real, meaningful songs."
 Iestyn George, editor of the magazine Maxim at the time, praised the influence that Matthews had through Catatonia in the later 1990s, saying that "Around 1998 and 1999, Cerys was in the papers every other day".
 He also referenced that she had never intended this role as Catatonia had thought that they had already peaked prior to International Velvet.

 Post-dissolution (2002–present)

 Matthews went on to release her first solo album, Cockahoop, in May 2003.
 Her second album Never Said Goodbye was released in August 2006.
 In November 2007 she released a mini-album of Welsh language songs Awyren=Aeroplane on the My Kung Fu label.
 Matthews returned in late 2009 by releasing albums simultaneously in both Welsh and English (Paid Edrych I Lawr and Don't Look Down, respectively).
-Powell has gone on to write songs, including for Duffy, and from 2007 onwards has presented a Welsh language show on Radio Cymru.
-He also replaced drummer Stuart Cable from the Stereophonics, following his death, in the supergroup The Stand.
-They released a charity single in 2010 to fund construction of a statue of Welsh footballer Fred Keenor in Cardiff city centre.